 The point estimate in every scenario is the mean of the sampled observations.
 The SE is $\sqrt{\text{Var}(\hat\beta_0)}$ from the fitted \texttt{lmer}, except for A which uses $s/\sqrt{N}$.
 When an \texttt{lmer} fit exceeds a 30-second per-sim timeout, the worker falls back to an oracle SE computed from the true variance components under the scenario's model.
 All five scenarios are evaluated at $N \in \{20, 50, 100, 200, 500, 1,000, 2,000\}$ with 1,000 Monte Carlo replicates per cell.

 The five scenarios produce a coverage staircase, with each fit capturing one more design-side component and each step recovering what the previous fit missed.
-Scenario A captures nothing; its SE is the naive $s/\sqrt{N}$, which shrinks with sample size while the bias from the single (temperature, judge, prompt) configuration sampled per Monte Carlo run ($\tau_{h_c} + \lambda_{m_c} + \rho_{v_c}$) stays constant, and coverage collapses from 45\% at $N=20$ to 5\% at $N=2,000$.
+Scenario A captures nothing.
+Its SE is the naive $s/\sqrt{N}$ and shrinks with sample size, while the bias from the single (temperature, judge, prompt) configuration ($\tau_{h_c} + \lambda_{m_c} + \phi_{v_c}$) stays constant.
+Coverage collapses from 45\% at $N=20$ to 5\% at $N=2,000$.
 Scenario B adds prompt-variant random effects and reaches 52\% coverage, with the unmodeled judge and temperature biases keeping it well below nominal.
 Scenario C adds judges and reaches 84\%, limited only by the residual temperature bias.
 Scenario D adds temperatures and recovers nominal coverage.
-Scenario E adds the pairwise interactions; at the magnitudes here ($\sigma^2_{\rho\tau} = \sigma^2_{\rho\lambda} = 0.003$) coverage does not change materially, but the remaining blind spot is closed in principle.
+Scenario E adds the pairwise interactions.
+At the magnitudes here ($\sigma^2_{\phi\tau} = \sigma^2_{\phi\lambda} = 0.003$) coverage does not change materially, but the remaining blind spot is closed in principle.
 Panel~(b) of Figure~\ref{fig:underestimation} shows the staircase.